 Vocational Calling: To serve in educational ministries (including ministry to children, youth, and adults; church administration; social work; ministers of discipleship, assimilation, maturity; and associate pastors) primarily in local churches, as well as missions, denominational agencies, and other related ministries.

-The Center for Discipleship and Spiritual Formation was created in Spring 2014 to equip, support, and engage seminary students and church practitioners to fulfill the mandate to make disciples (Matt.
+The Center for Discipleship and Ministry Leadership was created in Spring 2014 to equip, support, and engage seminary students and church practitioners to fulfill the mandate to make disciples (Matt.
 28:18-20).
 The three functions of The Center are the following:

 The second major function of The Center will be supporting the on-going efforts of contemporary education and discipleship church ministers while enlisting and equipping a new generation of educators.
 This component includes hosting an annual conference for academicians, professional practitioners, and lay leaders in local church Christian Education.
 Providing opportunities for education ministers and related staff positions to build peer connections, foster mentoring relationships, and network for career enhancement is a byproduct of hosting an annual conference.
 The Center supports strengthening denominational and Kingdom alliances with state and national convention leaders, professional organizations, and meaningful dialogue with leaders in the field of Christian Education from other denominations and para-church entities.

-The third major area of The Center is engaging our current NOBTS students in discipleship and spiritual formation.
+The third major area of The Center is engaging our current NOBTS students in discipleship and ministry leadership.
 The Christian Education division's primary goal at NOBTS is equipping students in Christian Education leadership and ministry.
-The Center for Discipleship and Spiritual Formation reinforces this goal through a Student Organization that supports three major functions of Christian Education: 1) Recruiting and nurturing students called of God into Christian Education ministry; 2) Providing fellowship and ministry opportunities for Christian Education students and faculty and 3) Partnering with Christian Education faculty with to present local church conferences.
+The Center for Discipleship and Ministry Leadership reinforces this goal through a Student Organization that supports three major functions of Christian Education: 1) Recruiting and nurturing students called of God into Christian Education ministry; 2) Providing fellowship and ministry opportunities for Christian Education students and faculty and 3) Partnering with Christian Education faculty with to present local church conferences.